Lumince/Gr3Zz-v5.0.1-BO2-Menu/README.md

 Enter your username where USERNAME is, then save and compile the gsc for Plutonium's use.
 Enjoy!

 ## Credit:
-- ZeiiKeN - The Menu
+- ZeiiKeN(blakryder1) - The Menu & Functions from se7ensins
 - ZECxR3ap3r#2112 - Custom Functions/Major Help
 - Ultimateman#9753 - Functions/Help
 - GerardS0406#5657 - Functions/Help
-- blakryder1 - Functions from se7ensins

-## Changes
+## Changes from v4.1
 **Fixed/Changed Functions:**
 - Third Person
 - Fixed Monkey Bombs, EMPs, Claymores and Time Bombs